postmanlabs/labs-docs/src/pages/docs/reports/reports-overview.md

 > You can only see report data that is visible to you based on your [role](/docs/collaborating-in-postman/roles-and-permissions/).

-To navigate within a report:
+To explore within a report:

 * Select items in the left sidebar to see each report.
 * Some report items have a link that opens another related report.
 For example, on the **Uptime** chart in the **Summary** report, there is a link to open the **Team APIs** report.